TheCandidStartup/TheCandidStartup.github.io/_posts/2022-09-05-what-is-candid.md

 2. Very honest or frank in what one says or writes
 3. Unposed and informal

 A quick search shows that Candid Startups are **NOT** a thing.
 So, here we are.
-The Candid Startup is a home for my startup ideas, writing about those ideas, open source prototypes and implementations of those ideas.
+The Candid Startup is a home for my startup ideas, my writing about those ideas, and open source prototypes and implementations of those ideas.